fkooman/php-oauth-lib-common/docs/SCOPES.md

     $scope = Scope::fromString("foo bar");

+As a second parameter you can specify the separator, e.g.:

+    $scope = Scope::fromString("foo,bar", ",");

 ## isEmpty
 This method checks whether the scope is empty, i.e.: if it was created using an empty array or empty string.